PATRIC3/p3_docs/docroot/cli_tutorial/cli_installation.rst

 Installation on Windows
 =======================

-The macOS version of the PATRIC command line interface is distributed as a Windows installation package.
-The release is named ``PATRIC-<version>.exe`` and may be found on `PATRIC github release site
+The macOS version of the BV-BRC command line interface is distributed as a Windows installation package.
+The release is named ``PATRIC-<version>.exe`` and may be found on `BV-BRC github release site
 <https://github.com/PATRIC3/PATRIC-distribution/releases>`_.

-Download the PATRIC installer file by clicking on the link named ``PATRIC-<version>.exe``.
+Download the BV-BRC installer file by clicking on the link named ``PATRIC-<version>.exe``.
 Your browser will begin the download and save the file to your downloads directory.